Pasta restaurants in Singapore

 Image credit: @cj_jiakjiakjiak

 Opened by Italian native Dario Scimone, Super Dario Lasagne Cafe is the only dedicated lasagne shop in Singapore.
 Their lasagne is rich in flavour but light on the wallet, with the classic Super Dario setting you back a mere $10.90.
 What’s more, all their prices are nett!

-Even premium variants, such as the Super Dario World ($12) comprising spinach and ricotta cheese, remain affordable.
+Even premium variants, such as the Super Dario World ($12.90), layered with beef, spinach and ricotta cheese, remain affordable.
 Vegetarians aren’t left out either, with no less than four vegetarian options appearing on the menu.

 Address: 180 Kitchener Road, #04-17, City Square Mall, Singapore 208539